Mike Alstott

-Michael Joseph Alstott (born December 21, 1973), is an American former professional football player who was a fullback in the National Football League (NFL) for 12 seasons with the Tampa Bay Buccaneers.
-Nicknamed "A-Train", he played college football at Purdue and was selected by the Buccaneers in the second round of the 1996 NFL Draft.
-Alstott received six Pro Bowl and three first-team All-Pro honors during his career, in addition to being part of the Buccaneers team that won the franchise's first Super Bowl title in Super Bowl XXXVII.
+Michael Joseph Alstott (born December 21, 1973) is an American former professional fullback who played in the National Football League (NFL) for 12 seasons with the Tampa Bay Buccaneers.
+Nicknamed "A-Train", he is regarded as one of the greatest fullbacks of all time.

+Alstott played college football for the Purdue Boilermakers, earning third-team All-American honors in 1995, and was selected by the Buccaneers in the second round of the 1996 NFL draft.
+He received six Pro Bowl and three first-team All-Pro selections, in addition to being a member of the Buccaneers team that won the franchise's first Super Bowl title in Super Bowl XXXVII.
 For his accomplishments in Tampa Bay, he was inducted to the Buccaneers Ring of Honor in 2015.
-He is widely regarded as one of the greatest fullbacks of all time.

 College career

 Alstott attended Purdue University for four years, where he became the first player in school history named MVP in three consecutive seasons.
 Alstott scored 12 touchdowns as a sophomore, 14 as a junior, and 11 as a senior, and held the Purdue rushing touchdown record with 39 until Kory Sheets broke it in 2008.
 He averaged 5.6 yards per attempt during his Purdue career before graduating in 1995 with a bachelor's degree in business.
 He finished as Purdue's all-time leading rusher with 3,635 yards, including a school-best 1,436 yards in 1995.